jdev0x/introduction-to-queue-project/README.md

 In this project, we will cover the fundamentals of the queue.

 ### Problem
-Store the invoice number using a queue.
+Store invoice numbers of orders using a queue.

 ### Implementation